 Offers an opportunity for a well-qualified, upper-division student to engage in special research in their major.
-Requires approval by the faculty advisor, the supervising professor, the division head, and the Executive Vice President for Academic Affairs.
+Requires approval by the faculty advisor, the supervising professor, the division head, and the Provost.

 Prerequisite: none Offered: by request

 COMPOSITION AND RHETORIC